Tonga national rugby union team

 The Tonga national rugby union team (timi feohi ʻakapulu fakafonua ʻa Tonga) represents Tonga in men's international rugby union.
-The team is nicknamed Ikale Tahi (Sea Eagles).
-Like their Polynesian neighbours, the Tongans start their matches with a traditional piece of performance art – the Sipi Tau.
+The team is nicknamed ʻIkale Tahi (Sea Eagles) and is governed by the Tonga Rugby Union.
+Like their Polynesian neighbours, the Tongans precede their matches with a traditional challenge – the Sipi Tau.
 They are members of the Pacific Islands Rugby Alliance (PIRA) along with Fiji and Samoa.
 The Ikale Tahi achieved a historic 19–14 victory over France in the 2011 Rugby World Cup, but having lost to New Zealand and Canada, were unable to achieve what would have been their first-ever presence at the quarter-finals.

 History

 Rugby was brought to the region in the early 20th century by sailors and missionaries, and the Tonga Rugby Football Union was formed in late 1923.
-Tonga beat Fiji 9–6 in their first test in 1924 played in the capital Nukualofa.
+Tonga beat Fiji 9–6 in their first test in 1924 played in the capital Nukuʻalofa.
 However, Tonga lost the second test 14–3 and drew the decider 0–0.

 Between 1924 and 1938 Tonga and Fiji played three test series every alternate year.
 Matches between the two Pacific nations were hard fought; many have claimed that the ancient feuding wars between the Islanders were transplanted onto the rugby field.
 Troubles during the third Test of Fiji's 1928 tour to Tonga forced the game to be abandoned with Tonga leading 11–8.
 In 1954 Tonga played host to a touring Western Samoa.

 Tonga beat New Zealand Maori in 1969, but had to wait until 1973 before they played their second test match, a 30–12 defeat against Australia in Sydney.
 They got their revenge when they beat Australia in Ballymore, Brisbane 16–11, scoring four tries to two in June 1973.
 The following year they traveled to the Arms Park for a non-cap international against Wales, a game that ended in a 26–7 defeat.

 The first Tongan tour to Great Britain was in 1974, when they played 10 games, including those in Wales against East Wales, Llanelli, North Wales, Newport, West Wales and a Wales XV.
 The only tour victory was by 18–13 in the opener against East Wales.
 The 'tests' were lost by 44–8 to a Scotland XV and by 26–7 to the Wales XV.